greenwoodad/nmrsync/README.md

 * [OpenSSH Config File Examples](https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/)

 Briefly:
-1) On the machine you want to run the script and copy data to (as the user you want to do this as) run the command:
+1) On the machine you want to run the script and send emails from (as the user you want to do this as) run the command:

 ```sh
 ssh-keygen -t rsa -b 4096